 2. God calls us to be faithful.

-God calls us to be faithful in our work because ultimately the work we do is for God and his glory.
-The apostle Paul addresses this truth in his letter to the Colossian church.
-He writes,
+God calls us to be faithful in our work because we ultimately work for God’s glory.
+The apostle Paul addresses this truth in his letter to the Colossian church:

 And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.
 (Colossians 3:17, emphasis added)